List of fictitious stories in Romance of the Three Kingdoms: Zhuge Liang's mission to Jiangdong

 Before the Battle of Red Cliffs, Zhuge Liang goes to Jiangdong on a mission to discuss the formation of an alliance between Liu Bei and Sun Quan (i.e. a Sun–Liu alliance) to counter Cao Cao.
 Lu Su introduces Zhuge Liang to the civil officials and scholars serving under Sun Quan.
 Most of them are in favour of surrendering to Cao Cao.
 They start debating.
 Zhuge Liang manages to silence those who challenge him through his eloquent responses to their queries and comments.
 Insults and taunts are exchanged as well.
 The officials and scholars who debate with Zhuge Liang include Zhang Zhao, Yu Fan, Bu Zhi, Xue Zong, Lu Ji, Yan Jun and Cheng Bing.
 Zhang Wen and Luo Tong also want to challenge Zhuge Liang, but Huang Gai shows up and stops the debate.

 Lu Su then introduces Zhuge Liang to Zhou Yu.
 Zhuge Liang, Zhou Yu and Lu Su then have a conversation in Zhou Yu's house.
 Zhuge Liang says he has a plan to make Cao Cao to retreat without fighting a war: send Cao Cao the Two Qiaos.
-He also pretends that he does not know whom the Qiao sisters married.
+He also pretends that he does not know whom the Qiao sisters married, when in fact the younger sister Xiao Qiao is married to Zhou Yu, while the elder sister Da Qiao is the widow of Sun Che, the former leader of Jiangdong who is the elder brother of Sun Quan as well as the sworn brother of Zhou Yu.
 When Zhou Yu asks Zhuge Liang for evidence that Cao Cao wants the Two Qiaos, Zhuge Liang says he heard that Cao Cao asked his son Cao Zhi to write a poem, "Ode to the Bronze Sparrow Platform" (銅雀臺賦).
 Zhuge Liang recites the poem and points out that Cao Cao's desire to have the Qiaos is evident in the poem.
 An enraged Zhou Yu hardens his decision to go to war with Cao Cao.